CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 Figure 1.9: Study site location in Grand Mesa & Senator Beck Basin, Colorado.

 Senator Beck Basin, Colorado is chosen as the study site.
+The date of spectrometer measurements is 29 April 2021.

 # Project Tasks